neymarsabin/dotfiles_reloaded/dots/ansible/readme.md

 - setup ssh keys, start agent -> this is a manual process
 - run playbook to create directory, clone dotfiles repo from github
 - setup window manager, symlink window manager config from dotfiles repo to home folder
+- setup wezterm, tmux and neovim, symlink configurations
+- install other comms like firefox, slack, telegram-desktop